 Ms. Silverman has a long history of management experience, including as former Office Managing Partner of the San Francisco office, former Co-Chair of the firm’s Information Technology - Systems & Solutions Industry Group, and in other roles.

-Ms. Silverman is a Fellow of the Litigation Counsel of America.
-She is a past Chair of the monopoly practices (Section 2) Committee of the ABA Antitrust Section and has served on the Executive Committee of the California State Bar Antitrust Section.
-Ms. Silverman is active in a variety of professional and other trade associations, speaks and writes on a range of antitrust and law firm management topics, and sits on several nonprofit boards dedicated to bringing resources to women and girls, low-income, and other vulnerable populations and defeating modern-day slavery.
+She is a member of IEEE, a Fellow of the Litigation Counsel of America, a past chair of the monopoly practices (Section 2) Committee of the ABA Antitrust Section, and has served on the Executive Committee of the California State Bar Antitrust Section.
+She frequently speaks and writes on a wide range of topics, including at: